johnbeech/advent-of-code-nodejs-template/README.md

 npm run create day1
 ```

-This will not overwrite existing solutions.
+This will not overwrite existing solutions; but it will copy the template, and then try to download that day's puzzle input using [AOCD](https://github.com/wimglenn/advent-of-code-data).

 Populate `input.txt` with your solution input, and then start implementing your solution in the day's folder.